harshi-cse/cse15l-lab-reports/lab-report-4-week-8.md

 *Is there a small change in our code that can fix snippet 1 / related cases with inline code with backticks?*

-We can fix our code with a small change by checking for the indices of backticks with respect to the brackets and parentheses. ...
+We can fix our code with a small change by checking for the indices of paired backticks with respect to the identified open / closed brackets and parentheses.

+When it comes to the characters in a line prior to the parentheses, we can identify the indices between a pair of backticks.
+If the first in the pair is at any point in the line before the closed bracket and the second is at any point after that backtick in the line, we should make it so that our code does not set any values of open / closed brackets to indices between the backticks.

+As for backticks paired within the parentheses, or with a pair with the first backtick within the parentheses, they do not appear to invalidate a link, so our program will work in that case as expected.

 ---